Outdoor Adventures in Fiji

 Here are just some of the outdoor activities available at Blue Lagoon Beach Resort.

-Kayaking: You can kayak out around the reef in front of the resort.
+Kayaking: Grab a kayak and paddle around the reef in front of the resort.
 I spent a few hours kayaking along the coast and discovered a sandbar that went way out into the water.
 I was able to park my kayak and just enjoy the shallow water for a bit (keep an eye on the tide as it shifts though!).

 Guided Hiking: My guide actually lived on the other side of the island from the resort, so he knew all of the best viewpoints.
-It was pretty breathtaking to see the island and surrounding area from above.
+It was breathtaking to see the island and surrounding area from above.
 The hike was moderate, but steep in some areas and on volcanic rock (our guide did this hike barefoot!).
-I wouldn’t say you need hiking boots, but trainers or sneakers would be good.
+Wear trainers or sneakers for this hike.

 Snorkeling: Gear is available to use at the reef immediately off the beach.
 Paid excursions are available for offshore snorkeling.

-Movies: Certain nights of the week, they offer movies on a screen down near the beach.
+Movies: Certain nights of the week, Blue Lagoon offer movies on a screen down near the beach.
 There are loads of big pillows to lounge on and the bar will be serving cocktails!